Can the landlord take things that are mine?

 Penalties if the landlord breaks the law (wrongful seizure)

 If the landlord willfully violates the law on liens, the tenant may recover actual damages, return of any property seized that has not been sold, return of any proceeds of any sale of seized property, and a civil penalty equal to the sum of one month’s rent and $1,000, minus any amounts for which the tenant is liable (e.g. unpaid rent, utilities, late fees, etc.).
 The tenant’s remedies are set forth in Section 54.046 of the Texas Property Code.
+We have provided a form lawsuit petition (below) and advice on how to Sue your landlord.

 In some circumstances a landlord may consider a home abandoned.
 You should check your lease to see how your landlord defines abandonment.
 The courts will look at your lease for the legal definition.